Leandro-Araujo/English/README.md

 Hi, today we're going to study some things about objects in JavaScript.

 What is an Object?
-Object is a data type made to keys and values.
+Object is a data type made with keys and values.
 For example:

 ```javascript
 var myFirstObject = {